 Kratom is a tree.
 Also known as Mitryagyna speciosa, it is a tree in the coffee family.
 The tree has grown naturally for hundreds of years in many Southeast Asian countries such as Malaysia, Indonesia, Thailand, Myanmar, and Papua New Guinea.

 The leaves of the plant have been used for both traditional and recreational purposes in those regions for many years.
 The leaves could be chewed on directly for pain relief and focus, or the teas could be turned into a tea to treat common ailments.

-Today, this botanical is being used in the supplement industry for a wide variety of reasons.
+Today, this botanical is being used for a wide variety of reasons.
 It’s growing popularity is leading to more focus on kratom, so the question about its long-term sustainability effect is very important.

 Is kratom having an environmental impact?
 Is it helping or hurting the world and areas where it is grown?